William H. Harris (orthopaedic surgeon): Career

 He completed orthopedic training at the Boston Children's Hospital and Massachusetts General Hospital.

 Harris performed one of the first femoral head autograft procedures and one of the first femoral head allograft procedures: two techniques that are now widely used.
 Along with his research staff at Massachusetts General Hospital, Harris was the first to centrifuge cement.
 The Total System, introduced in 1983, was designed by Harris and was the first integrated system offering an entire range of cemented and cementless implants.

 Harris was one of the two designers to create the first successful cementless acetabular component.
 This was the first time screws were put through the acetabular component to fix it to the skeleton.
 He is also the designer of one of the most successful long-term cemented femoral components.

 Harris was Chief of the Adult Reconstructive Surgery and Director of the Harris Orthopedic Laboratory of the Massachusetts General Hospital.
 He has been Clinical Professor of Orthopedic Surgery at the Harvard Medical School since 1974 and was awarded the Alan Gerry Chair as Clinical Professor of Orthopedic Surgery at Harvard Medical School in 1997.

 Harris is a founding member of The Hip Society of North America and served as the organization's first president.
 He went on to be a founding member and president of the International Hip Society.
-The Hip Society granted Dr. Harris a record ten honorary awards for outstanding contributions to hip surgery, and he has twice won the Kappa Delta Award of the American Academy of Orthopedic Surgeons for outstanding orthopedic research.
-Dr. Harris is the author of some 520 scientific publications and three textbooks dealing with hip surgery, arthritis and diseases of the skeleton.
+The Hip Society granted Dr. Harris a record thirteen honorary awards for outstanding contributions to hip surgery, and he has three times won the Kappa Delta Award of the American Academy of Orthopedic Surgeons for outstanding orthopedic research.
+Dr. Harris is the author of some 526 scientific publications and three textbooks dealing with hip surgery, arthritis and diseases of the skeleton.